ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 — e.g. by having QEMU translate syscalls so the native kernel can be used — different-OS requires harder to provision virtual machines or real devices.

-Another alternative is dumping and loading splices, where one builds natively, dumping splices, and the builds cross with those dumped splices.
+Another alternative is dumping and loading splices.
+This is where one first builds natively (host ≔ build) so TH can be evaluated, dumps the evaluated splices, and the builds cross (for the original host platform) by splicing in those dumped pre-evaluated splices rather than evaluating anything afresh.
 This became easier with `this patch <https://github.com/reflex-frp/reflex-platform/blob/master/splices-load-save.patch>`_.
 Still, this requires building every package twice, since we redo the entire compilation on both platforms, and worse doesn't work if a top-level splice is target specific.
 For example, imagine some code like